 pipeline-runnerKSA.
 Configure IAM permissions of the GSA bound to this KSA to allow pipelines use GCP APIs.

 - Pipelines UI uses

 ml-pipeline-visualizationserverKSA.
 If you need to view artifacts and visualizations stored in Google Cloud Storage (GCS) from pipelines UI, you should add Storage Object Viewer permission (or the minimal required permission) to their bound GSAs.

 Google service account keys stored as Kubernetes secrets

-- For Pipelines Standalone, it is recommended to use workload identity for easier management, but you can also choose to use GSA keys.
+It is recommended to use Workload Identity for easier and secure management, but you can also choose to use GSA keys.

 Authoring pipelines to use GSA keys

 Each pipeline step describes a